jeffreydwalter/redis_cluster_fdw/README.md

 Insert, Update and Delete
 -------------------------

-PostgreSQL acquired support for modifying foreign tables in release 9.3, and now the Redis Foreign Data Wrapper supports these too, for 9.3 and later PostgreSQL releases.
+PostgreSQL acquired support for modifying foreign tables in release 9.3, the Redis Cluster Foreign Data Wrapper supports these too, for 9.3 and later PostgreSQL releases.
 There are a few restriction on this:

 - only INSERT works for singleton key list tables, due to limitations